Credit for Work Taken at Community Colleges

 Students who transfer to CSUN from a California Community College may have up to 39 semester units of their General Education Program certified.
 Such certification will be recognized within the limits published by the CSU Chancellor.
 General Education certified students need to complete General Education residence and Upper Division General Education requirements (see General Education).

 Transfer students from California Community Colleges are urged to consult their community college counselors for assistance in determining the extent to which they meet that college’s General Education certification program and should send a final transcript to CSUN showing certification.
-That certification will then be reflected on the Degree Progress Report.
+That certification will then be reflected on the Degree Progress Report/Planner.